Keeping your child active at home

 In our survey of children aged 7 to 11, we found that 65 percent of children wanted to do more exercise with their parents.
-So while families face the challenges that come with staying at home, now is a great time to find new ways to make sure everyone gets the exercise they need.
+We want to help families find new ways to make sure everyone gets the exercise they need.

 Fun through movement

 It’s known that exercise improves the flow of blood to all parts of the body, including the brain, encouraging children to learn and concentrate.
 It supports maintaining a healthy weight and helps build strong bones, muscles and joints, while boosting the immune system.
 Exercise can reduce stress, releasing endorphins which help us feel happy.

 When we spoke to children aged seven to 11 years old, 77 percent of children said they enjoy sport and exercise because ‘It’s fun’.